isovector/draconian-results/pho.md

     included in the 10 people limit

-Receptions associated with funerals, weddings or baptisms are not allowed at any location, that includes:\
+Receptions associated with funerals, weddings or baptisms are not allowed inside homes or venues.

--   Inside or outside homes
--   Any public or community-based venues